lukejpreston/lt.pokedex/README.md

 * make the API the same as pokeapi
 * re-use my collections in order to make things simpler and quicker
 * make it so you can make your own db
+* not passing in params will give back whole list of options